 I suppose I'll start off with thank you's, since that's what all the famous people do when in the spotlight.
 Since I'm famous, I'll start off by thanking God.
 Now then, I'll thank coffee.

-uch a burden has been lifted off my shoulders now that my time in the spotlight saying thank you's is over.
+Okay, I feel like such a burden has been lifted off my shoulders now that my time in the spotlight saying thank you's is over.
 Relief.
 Today's love was a Traditional Americano from Kaldi's Coffee in Columbia MO.
 Perfect sweetness in the front peripherals of the tongue, pushed through with a spunky and ravishing strength of acidity in the finish.
 Beautiful.

 I'll think of more to say for tomorrow I'm sure, but a decent start nonetheless.

-Here's my Monte Cristo
+Here's my Monte Cristo: